Don’t Let Em In Your House (5): Bonnamassa’s Castoff Gear Emporium

 I was dismayed.
 But again, I agreed to stay in touch.
 I am quite willing to walk over dead bodies to pursue my dreams.

 I finally called back one last time.
 I wanted to give them every opportunity to benefit from the transaction.
-I had never managed to get to the point of discussing consignment/dealership fiscal details, but I was prepared to consider a very generous percentage on their behalf if things went in the right direction.
-So far they hadn’t but I needed something to happen because this experience appeared to becoming Universal no matter which direction I took.
-I asked to speak with Gatekeeper Sales #2 who still doesn’t remember me.
+I had never managed to get to the point of discussing any fiscal details, but I was prepared to consider a very generous percentage on their behalf if things went in the right direction.
+So far they hadn’t but I needed something to happen because this experience appeared to becoming Universal no matter which direction it pointed.
+I asked to speak with Gatekeeper Sales #2 again who still doesn’t remember me.
 This time, he mentions how they “love” working with boutique amp guys for consignments and proceeds to wax poetic about their self-described in-house amp “Expert”.
 Finally, he passes me off to the “right person”.

-“What’s the definition of ‘Expert”?
-Former ‘drip’ under pressure.”
+What’s the definition of ‘Expert”?
+Former ‘drip’ under pressure.
 Unknown

-After a brief pause, he said:
+After a brief pause, he said something to the effect:

-“We don’t care what any of the magazines or reviews say about your amps, Jason.
-We only care about what they sell for on Reverb!”
-Bonnamassa’s Castoff Gear Emporium
+We don’t care what any of the magazines or reviews say about your amps, Jason.
+We only care about what they sell for on Reverb!
+Amp Expert

 Duly noted.